-It is a top priority to make sure the Western Michigan University Cooley Law School community is safe.
+It is a top priority to make sure the Western Michigan University Cooley Law School community is healthy and safe.

 Annual Campus Security and Crime Report